ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 {:toc}

-This documentation describes how to set up an Alluxio cluster with Kerberos security, running on a local machine as an example.
+This documentation describes how to set up an Alluxio cluster with Kerberos security, running on a EC2 Linux machine locally as an example.

+Some frequent seen problems and questions are listed.

 # Setup KDC

 When setting up Kerberos, install the KDC first.
 If it is necessary to set up slave servers, install the master first.
 WARNING: It is best to install and run KDCs on secured and dedicated hardware with limited access.
 If your KDC is also a file server, FTP server, Web server, or even just a client machine, someone who obtained root access through a security hole in any of those areas could potentially gain access to the Kerberos database.

 Please follow this [guide](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Managing_Smart_Cards/Configuring_a_Kerberos_5_Server.html)